 “How the Grinch Stole Christmas”

-All three versions of this timeless Dr. Seuss tale make my list.
+All three versions of this timeless Dr. Seuss tale make the list for my family.
 The original is a classic, but the remakes are both fun interpretations.
-And you can’t go wrong with, “Where Are You Christmas?” on your holiday playlist.
+And you can’t go wrong with the song “Where Are You Christmas?” on your holiday playlist.

 “Frosty the Snowman”